 The whole thing is a mess.

-But what's crazy is that after all of this that Mark Garigos and his uh associate, Tina Glandian would continue to malign these brothers.
+But what's crazy is that after all of this, that Mark Garragos and his associate, Tina Glandian, would continue to malign these brothers.

-Um, you know, they should have walked away and thanked their lucky stars and everything happened.
+You know, they should have walked away and thanked their lucky stars that everything happened.

-They had Al Sharpton on their on their side, which is another irony after the Tawana Brawley thing.
+They had Al Sharpton on their side, which is another irony after the Tawana Brawley thing.

-The whole thing is a big mess, and Garrigo should have kept his mouth shut and walked away.
+The whole thing is a big mess, and Garrego should have kept his mouth shut and walked away.

 The fact that these brothers are now suing him is indicative of something pretty strong on their side, it seems to me.